lvce-editor/find-widget-worker/README.md

-# find-widget-worker
+# Color picker worker

-Find Widget Worker
+Web Worker to manage the color picker in Lvce Editor.